Academic Calendar, Timetable and Schedule Policy

 - subject is deemed no longer viable;

 - a location is deemed a health and safety risk;

 - adjustment to provide for students with special needs.

 In such events, the Registrar (after consultation with key stakeholders) may make amendments to the timetable/schedule.

 Academic Calendar and Teaching Periods

-The AC Annual Academic Calendar will be developed by the Registrar 1-2 years in advance, and tabled at AAC for final approval.
+The AC Annual Academic Calendar will be developed by the Registrar 1-2 years in advance, and tabled at QAC for final approval.

 Teaching periods and census dates will be set 6 months in advance after the development of timetables/TAS.